 ***SCROLL DOWN FOR UPDATES***

 They lie and scam.
 My name is Rylan Maksoud.
-As a freshman at UT, on September 24, 2017, I signed a lease with University House Austin for the next school year.
+As a freshman at UT, on September 24, 2017, I signed a lease with University House Austin, renamed to Ion Austin two years after this review, for the next school year.
 The guarantor agreement was signed on October 3, 2017.
 Both were countersigned by the general manager, Cai Mailhes, on October 4, 2017.
 I paid $306, including a $6 credit card fee, for the administrative fee and security deposit on November 22, 2017.

 As soon as we signed the lease, and they didn't have to sell to us anymore, management at University House Austin became difficult to work with.
 We weren't too worried though.
 At least we had a place to live next year.
 We were wrong.